Help when you need it

-The College has a specialist Learning Development team who provide additional learning support which is tailored to individual needs.
+The College has a specialist Learning Development team who provide additional learning support which is tailored to you.
 The team has its own suite of rooms including dedicated computers, specialist software and a quiet zone.

 Malcolm with Learning Support Assistant